Corps of Engineers hosts open house at Lock and Dam 10

-Corps of Engineers hosts open house at Lock and Dam 10, Sept 24.
+The U.S. Army Corps of Engineers, St. Paul District, is hosting an open house at Lock and Dam 10, in Guttenberg, Iowa, Saturday, Sept.
+24, in conjunction with the 31st annual GermanFest.

+The lock, located at 5 Lock and Dam Lane, in Guttenberg, will be open to the public from 11 a.m. – 3 p.m.
+GermanFest is held annually in Guttenberg to celebrate the community’s German heritage.

+The open house allows the public to get a behind-the-scenes perspective of the lock and dam while meeting lock staff and learning about the importance of navigation to the region.
+Visitors will also learn about the importance of water safety, environmental stewardship while catching a front-row seat as vessels lock through.

 |Date Taken: